paul-wolf/yewdoc-client/readme.md

     yd register

-In both cases, Yewdoc will collect the required information from you.
+In both cases, Yewdocs will collect the required information from you.

 In the case that a registration succeeds, you will have set a token that forthwith enables transparent access to the remote server.
 The